raoul2000/yii2-workflow/guide/about-workflows.md

 - When the Post is sent from *ready* to *published* status, is must have a **priority**

 Theses validation could of course be implemented using the event model we saw in the previous chapter : in the appropriate event handled we would test the appropriate attribut.
-Ok but why reinventing the wheelwhen Yii2 provides a great [Model Validation](http://www.yiiframework.com/doc-2.0/guide-input-validation.html) feature ?
+Ok but why reinventing the wheel when Yii2 provides a great [Model Validation](http://www.yiiframework.com/doc-2.0/guide-input-validation.html) feature ?
 Why not use it ?

 *SimpleWorkflow* doesn't only provide a behavior, it also came with a custom validator that will help you in verifying that on a specific transition